Tools for Industry

 • information about caribou habitat and range plans

-For a current list of all species at risk in the NWT, see Species at Risk at a Glance.
+For a current list of all species at risk in the NWT, see Our Species at Risk.
 Click on the species name to get information about the species, including a map of where the species is known to occur in the NWT.

 How to avoid or minimize potential impacts